MicrosoftDocs/windows-dev-docs/hub/apps/windows-dotnet-maui/dall-e-maui-windows.md

 1. If you haven't already installed the `Azure.AI.OpenAI` NuGet package, you can do so by running `dotnet add package Azure.AI.OpenAI -IncludePrerelease` from Visual Studio's terminal window.

-1. Once installed, you can initialize the `OpenAIClient` instance from the SDK with your OpenAI API key as follows:
+1. Once installed, you can initialize the `OpenAIClient` instance from the SDK with your OpenAI API key in `MainPage.xaml.cs` as follows:

-    ```csharp MainPage.xaml.cs
+    ```csharp
     private OpenAIClient _chatGptClient;
     private Guid _sessionGuid = Guid.Empty;
     private string openAIKey = "MY_OPEN_AI_API_KEY";